marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 * only one main module, used as the root of application

 ## Modules - spliting code
-* keeping directives in seperate files
+* keeping directives in separate files
 * 'one module for one page'

 ## Testability